nishimura5/behavior_senpai/README.md

 | 3     | 2      | 0.052715 | 0.055282 | 50.050000 |
 |       | ...    | ...      | ...      | ...       |

+Additionally, data calculated by [app_dimredu.py][app_dimredu] is stored in the format shown in the table below.
+All these data are handled as Pandas DataFrames, with time-series data in 2-level-multi-index format, with the indices designated as "frame" and "member", respectively, and the columns including a "timestamp".

 |       |        | class | cat_1 | cat_2 | timestamp |
 | ----- | ------ | ----- | ----- | ----- | --------- |